-8. CHECKLIST PRIOR TO THE ADOPTION OF LEGISLATIVE ACTS OR DELEGATED OR IMPLEMENTING ACTS a) Elements to be found in the legal act where it does not constitute a serious interference with the rights to data protection and privacy of data subjects
+8. Checklist prior to the adoption of legislative acts or delegated or implementing acts a) Elements to be found in the legal act where it does not constitute a serious interference with the rights to data protection and privacy of data subjects

 (Essential) elements of the processing In the EU basic act In the implementing or delegated acts Objective(s) and purpose(s) Yes [but the purpose(s) may stem from the general economy of the act, if there is no ambiguity] Additional specifications are possible provided that they comply with the purposes identified in the basic act (even if implicitly but surely).
-Identification of the controller(s) Yes [whenever possible/appropriate] Yes (if not already in the basic act and unless it would clearly exceed the delegation of powers) (Categories of) processed personal data Yes OR empowering provision Not mandatory, unless explicitly provided for under secondary EU law 77 Yes (if not already in the basic act and unless it would clearly exceed the delegation of powers) Categories of data subjects Yes OR empowering provision Yes (if not already in the basic act and unless it would clearly exceed the delegation of powers)
+Identification of the controller(s) Yes [whenever possible/appropriate] Yes (if not already in the basic act and unless it would clearly exceed the delegation of powers) (Categories of) processed personal data Yes OR empowering provision Not mandatory, unless explicitly provided for under secondary EU law Yes (if not already in the basic act and unless it would clearly exceed the delegation of powers)